Revised and re-stated January 2021

 ARTICLE VIII – MEMBERSHIP AND DUES

-- Full Club Golf members have full access to use of all club facilities.
+- Full Golf members have full access to use of all club

-- Non-resident status is available in any class above and applies to those members residing outside Coweta County, and/or more than 30 Mile from NCC.
-Initiation fee and dues will be established by the Board of Directors.
+- Non-resident status is available in any class above and applies to those members residing outside Coweta County, and/or more than 30 miles from the Club.
+Initiation fee and dues will be established by the Board of

 - Any member in good standing going into active duty in the Armed Forces;